-- V is the volume of the room, in cubic metres; - T is the measured average reverberation time, in seconds; - α is the absorption coefficient of the room.
+V is the numerical value of the volume, in cubic metres, of the room;

+T is the numerical value of the measured average reverberation time, in seconds;

+α{room} is the absorption coefficient of the room.

-5.4 Installation of microphone and equipment
+6.4 Installation of microphone and equipment

-The microphone and the equipment under test shall be installed as described in 4.4 and 4.5, respectively.
+The microphone and the equipment under test shall be installed as described in 5.4 and 5.5, respectively.

-Before the measurement of the equipment noise, the measurement set-up shall be calibrated as described in 4.6.
-The average sound pressure level, L_p , shall be measured as described in 4.7.
+Before the measurement of the equipment noise, the measurement set-up shall be calibrated as described in 5.6.
+The mean time-averaged sound pressure level, $\overline{L_p}$, shall be measured as described in 5.7.
 When the noise of the equipment under test is broad-band in character, a one-third-octave band analyser shall be used.
 When the noise of the equipment under test contains discrete frequencies, a narrow-band analyser providing analysis bandwidths of less than one-third-octave in width shall be used if the frequency of the tone is to be determined and/or when multiple tones are present.

-5.6 Calculation of sound power level
+6.6 Calculation of sound power level

-The sound power level of the equipment shall be calculated in each band of interest from Equation (6):
+The sound power level of the equipment shall be calculated in each band of interest from Formula (6):

-$$L_W = L_p - 10 \lg \frac{4}{R}$$ (6)
+$$L{W} = \overline{L{p(ST)}} - 10 \lg \frac{4}{R} dB$$ (6)